Wisconsin Collaborative for Rural Graduate Medical Education

 Services offered

-WCRGME's offers the following rural-focused programs:
+WCRGME's offers the following rural GME opportunities:

-- 15 urban residencies with rural tracks
+• 15 urban residencies with rural rotation options

 Additional services provided:

-- Accreditation and administrative assistance
+• Accreditation and GME technical assistance

 Results

-- A faculty development conference aimed at rural and community preceptors is held annually
+• A faculty development conference aimed at rural and community preceptors is held annually.

 WCRGME received the Wisconsin Rural Partners award in 2015 in recognition of being one of Wisconsin's top rural development initiatives.